A firm festival favourite, we are pleased to announce the return of the Clara Rose Band.

 Maighread has also recently returned from her tour in the United States where she performed in some of Chicago’s top blues venues including Rosa’s in Chicago where she was joined by Harry Hmura and Sugar Blue and the world famous Buddy Guy’s Legends Club where she was joined onstage by The Jimmy Johnson Blues Band.

 Willie Byrne is recognised as one of Belfast’s hidden gems, legendary among Ireland’s guitar fraternity.
 He has been performing since the late seventies, steadily developing a reputation as a master of electric and acoustic guitar.

-For those of you lucky enough to catch the Willie Byrne Band at our 2014 Festival, we’re pretty sure you will want to hear them again…
+For those of you lucky enough to catch the Willie Byrne Band at our previous festivals, we’re pretty sure you will want to hear them again…

 For those of you who missed it, here’s Willie’s story so far in his own words…

 I started playing the Guitar at 16yrs of age, my Dad bought me my first guitar, an Antoria Les Paul copy.